iMittap/MTLayerManager/README.md

 ```

 ## License
-MTLayerManager is released under the MIT license.
+MTLayerManager is released under the Apache license.
 See LICENSE for details.。